Chapter 1: The Mandalorian: Critical response

 "Chapter 1: The Mandalorian" received generally positive reviews.
-On Rotten Tomatoes the episode has an approval rating of 90% based on reviews from 81 critics, with an average rating of 7.7/10.
+On Rotten Tomatoes, the episode has an approval rating of 90% based on reviews from 81 critics, with an average rating of 7.8/10.
 The website's critics consensus states, "Though its character building leaves something to be desired, "Chapter 1" is a visual feast with enough sense of adventure to inspire hope that the force may be strong with The Mandalorian".

 Alan Sepinwall of Rolling Stone praised the episode for introducing the Star Wars franchise considering it to be entertaining and fun, and recognized that Favreau and Filoni can do an effective job by introducing the audience "to this corner of the franchise" and the titular character.
 Caroline Framke of Variety felt less concerned about capturing the magic of Star Wars and believed that even with the show having lags, "its swerve from a more expected route makes it more intriguing as an entryway into a galaxy far, far away".
-Brian Tallerico of RogerEbert.com said the premiere was "too hyper by several notches" and considered the flashback sequence to be cringed, but acknowledged Favreau efforts on the series and manages to keep the viewer hooked for the series.
+Brian Tallerico of RogerEbert.com said the premiere was "too hyper by several notches" and considered the flashback sequence to be cringed, but acknowledged Favreau's efforts on the series and manages to keep the viewer hooked for the series.
 Keith Phipps of Vulture believed that the use of easter eggs was fun, but considers that "others versed in the deepest corners of Star Wars lore will doubtlessly do a better job".
-Nowadays, he praised the episode for surrounding the main serious character with the humoristic supporting ones by callin it a smart choice.
+Nevertheless, he praised the episode for surrounding the main serious character with the humorous supporting ones by calling it a smart choice.
 Melanie McFarland of Salon considered that the episode manages to get "the outer reaches of civilization lends more of a spaghetti-Western-meets-ronin-samurai vibe to the narrative" and that it promises an intriguing and sustainable longterm for the series.

 Laura Prudom writing for IGN, considered that the episode managed to bring back the Star Wars essence which she initially believed to be impossible to do with "its limitless possibilities, its spirit of adventure, its ability to be both relatably grounded and utterly fantastical all at once".
 She also praised Pascal's performance by calling it to be "surprisingly expressive", leading Prudom to rate the episode an 8.5 out of 10.
 Lorraine Ali of the Los Angeles Times described the episode as "a safe, entertaining blockbuster" packed with action, predictable and entertaining.
 Paul Bradshaw of NME considered the episode "sparse enough to feel bigger than it is, slick without looking over-polished, and introducing a moody, mumbly antihero that is somehow already worth caring about" but that it marks to be a great start for a show.
 Emily St. James of Vox Media had a more lukewarm reception, stating that the blend of Star Wars, Spaghetti Westerns, and prestige TV was fine but that Disney+ would be wanting to do more than that.
 St. James additionally described the first five minutes as "stretched out".